archehr-qa/archehr-qa.github.io/index.md

 * First call for participation: January 24 (Friday), 2025
 * Release of the development dataset: February 26 (Wednesday), 2025
-* Release of the test dataset: March 28 (Friday), 2025
+* Release of the test dataset: April 11 (Friday), 2025
 * Submission of system responses: April 25 (Friday), 2025
 * Submission of shared task papers (optional): May 2 (Friday), 2025
 * Notification of acceptance: May 10 (Saturday), 2025